 The Scholarship Application

 Our goal is to make the Story Workshop a realistic option for people who have been unable to attend due to cost.
-Scholarships will be offered based on financial need with a focus on diverse voices, those who have historically been under represented as makers of public media.
+Scholarships will be offered based on financial need with a focus on diverse voices, people of color, and those who have been historically under-represented as makers of public media.
 Qualification for the Scholarship is considered once the applicant is accepted to the Workshop.
 For now, Scholarship funds are available only to people living in the U.S.

 Transom is prepared to pay one or more partial scholarships, and one full scholarship, if a qualified applicant requires it.
 A full scholarship includes tuition, housing, group meals, travel to and from Woods Hole and possible stipend.
 Partial scholarships range in amount depending on the need of applicants and the amount of scholarship funds available to us.

 Scholarship and Workshop applications are due at the same time.